 HOW LONG WE RETAIN YOUR INFORMATION

-We retain your information for as long as is reasonably necessary to provide you the Services or to comply with applicable law.
-However, even after you remove or ask us to forget your account, we can retain encrypted copies of your information and any transactions or Services in which you may have participated for a period of time that is consistent with applicable law, applicable statute of limitations, or as we believe is reasonably necessary to comply with applicable law, regulation, legal process, or governmental request, to detect or prevent fraud, to resolve disputes, to address problems with our Services, to assist with investigations, to enforce our Terms and Conditions or other applicable agreements or policies, or to take any other actions consistent with applicable law.
+We retain your information for as long as is reasonably necessary to provide you our Services or to comply with applicable law.
+However, even after you remove or ask us to forget your account, we can retain encrypted copies of your information and any transactions or Services in which you may have participated for a period of time that is consistent with applicable law or the applicable statute of limitations, or as we believe is reasonably necessary to comply with applicable law, regulations, legal processes, or governmental requests to detect or prevent fraud, to resolve disputes, to address problems with our Services, to assist with investigations, to enforce our Terms and Conditions or other applicable agreements or policies, or to take any other actions consistent with applicable law.

 The cookies we use last for the duration of your web or application session and remain when you close your browser or exit the application.
 The cookies are used to remember you when you return to use the Services (preferences, location, security, analytics, and session state) and, as such, will last longer.

 - Remember that you have visited us or used the Services before.
 This allows us to identify the number of unique visitors we receive so that we can provide enough capacity to accommodate all of our users.